Sholofly/lghorizon/README.md

 <!-- ## HACS Installation

 1. Make sure you've installed [HACS](https://hacs.xyz/docs/installation/prerequisites)
-2. In the integrations tab, search for ArrisDCX960.
+2. In the integrations tab, search for LG Horizon.
 3. Install the Integration.
-4. Configure the integration using the HA integration page, Search for ArrisDCX960. -->
+4. Configure the integration using the HA integration page, Search for LG Horizon. -->

 ## Manual installation

 1. Open the directory (folder) for your HA configuration (where you find configuration.yaml).
 2. If you do not have a custom_components directory (folder) there, you need to create it.
-3. In the custom_components directory (folder) create a new folder called arrisdcx960.
+3. In the custom_components directory (folder) create a new folder called lghorizon.
-4. Download all the files from the custom_components/arrisdcx960/ directory (folder) in this repository.
+4. Download all the files from the custom_components/lghorizon/ directory (folder) in this repository.
 5. Place the files you downloaded in the new directory (folder) you created.
 6. Restart Home Assistant
-7. Configure the integration using the HA integration page, Search for ArrisDCX960.
+7. Configure the integration using the HA integration page, Search for LG Horizon.

 ## Configuration (Example!)